-The forms of conflict resolution are changing.
-While conventional and nuclear weapons remain important, cyberspace presents new security threats that pose enormous challenges to both national and international law.
-Specific threats include cyber activities, specifically on social media, intended to influence the democratic process in the context of elections.
-On the other hand, cyber attacks on critical public sector infrastructure (such as power plants) and on state and military institutions take place on a daily basis on both sides of the Atlantic.
-The perpetrators – individuals, groups, or states – are difficiult to identify and an effective and timely response is often impossible.
+Threats in cyberspace pose enormous challenges to both national and international law.
+Specific threats on both sides of the Atlantic include foreign cyber intrusions into infrastructure affecting state and military institutions, as well intrusions affecting critical public sector infrastructure, such as power plants.
+The use of digital propaganda on social media for the purpose of influencing the democratic process in the context of elections has impacted both countries.
+The perpetrators – individuals, groups, or states – are difficult to identify, and an effective and timely response is often impossible.
 Additionally, the lack of legal foundations in dealing with cyber threats has proven problematic.
-Because cyberspace is limitless on the World Wide Web, an open international dialogue is needed.
 This podium discussion, as part of the Transatlantic Cyber Dialogue of the Hanns Seidel Foundation and the American Institute for Contemporary German Studies, contributes to this open international dialogue.